 General and Administrative.
 General and administrative expenses consist primarily of personnel and related expenses for executive, legal, finance, information technology and human resources functions, including salaries, benefits, incentive compensation and stock-based compensation, in addition to the costs associated with professional fees, insurance premiums, other corporate expenses and allocated overhead.
-In future periods, we expect general and administrative expenses to increase in absolute dollars as we continue to incur additional professional services costs in order to support the growth of our business.
+In future periods, we expect general and administrative expense to remain unchanged in future periods.
 Over the long term, we believe that general and administrative expenses as a percentage of revenue will decrease.